cjb5790/aspnetcore-workshop/exercise-11/vinyl-crate-npm-gulp.md

 Now we can write our first task, which will be "copy:lib".

-Let's take a look at the fully writeen task and break it down.
+Let's take a look at the fully written task and break it down.

 ```js
 gulp.task('copy:lib', function () {